Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/docs/DataSets.md

 1) You are welcome to perform your own data collection and use any video data you may already have.
 Any (relatively) modern smartphone or action camera will be sufficient to record a few short videos of animals in the wild.
 Please be careful to **respect the privacy of bystanders** when filming in public.

-2) There are some great open source iniciatives you could check out that share video repositories of animal behavior data such as [OpenBehavior](https://edspace.american.edu/openbehavior/video-repository/video-repository-2/).
+2) There are some great open source initiatives you could check out that share video repositories of animal behavior data such as [OpenBehavior](https://edspace.american.edu/openbehavior/video-repository/video-repository-2/).
 Additionally, more and more authors make their video data partially available.

 3) You can also gather video material from online sources like youtube with [Youtube-dl](https://youtube-dl.org/).
 Please **handle with care**.
 Downloaded videos should be used only for educational purposes and are not to be distributed.